ControlSystemStudio/phoebus/app/alarm/ui/doc/index.rst

 imported again.

 **NOTE 2:** An alarm configured as enabled cannot be disabled using the checkbox in the editor dialog.
-Instead, user needs to specify a date/time when the alarm item is put back automatically into enabled state.
-At the specified date/time the alarm will be enabled, even if configured to be *disabled* by default in the alarm configuration XML file.
-Further, an alarm configured to be *enabled* by default in the alarm configuration XML file will be enabled when the file is imported, even if the alarm has been disabled in the editor by setting a date/time in the future.
+Instead, user needs to specify a disable-until date/time.
+At the specified date/time the alarm will be enabled automatically, even if configured to be *disabled* by default in the alarm configuration XML file.
+Further, an alarm configured to be *enabled* by default in the alarm configuration XML file will be enabled when the file is imported, even if a disable-until date/time in the future has been set.

 .. image:: images/disable_alarm.png
     :width: 50%